Employee Ownership Trust

 To the business owner:

-- The disposal of shares to the EOT can leave the seller with no tax to pay as long as the EOT ends up with a controlling interest (more than 50% ownership) in the company.
+Selling shares to the EOT can leave the seller with no tax to pay as long as the EOT ends up with a controlling interest (more than 50% ownership) in the company.
+This is compared to business asset disposal relief (BADR) where selling a business incurs capital gains tax (CGT).

-- Value created within the business can be realised whilst retaining leadership and business culture, which can be at risk from a trade sale.
+Value can be extracted from the business without losing leadership and culture which can be at risk with a trade sale.

-- Business owners can feel a real sense of legacy, and peace of mind that the business is in good hands.
+Business owners can feel a sense of legacy and peace of mind that the business is in good hands.

 To the business:

-- Employee-ownership has been evidenced to achieve increased productivity and results, due to employees having part ownership of the business and a personal commitment to its long-term success.
+Employee ownership has been proven to deliver increased productivity and results as employees have part ownership of the business and a personal stake in its long term success.

-- Business value and culture is preserved, so there is less risk of reputation change associated with a trade sale.
+Business value and culture is preserved so less risk of reputation change with a trade sale.

-- Helps develop innovation, thereby creating a more resilient business.
+Helps to develop innovation so a more resilient business.

 Benefits to the employees: